Shares mostly lower in Asia after tech-led drop on Wall St

 The recent surge in coronavirus cases and tighter restrictions on businesses over the last few weeks have again raised the importance of a vaccine for beaten down businesses.

-Australia’s S&P/ASX 200 declined 0.6% to 6,687.00 after China’s government has announced additional import taxes on wine from Australia, stepping up pressure on its government amid a bitter diplomatic conflict over the coronavirus, territorial disputes and other irritants.
+Australia’s S&P/ASX 200 declined 0.7% to 6,683.10 after China’s government has announced additional import taxes on Australian wines, stepping up pressure on its government amid a bitter diplomatic conflict over the coronavirus, territorial disputes and other irritants.

 The Chinese Ministry of Commerce said an investigation concluded Australia improperly subsidizes wine exports, hurting Chinese producers.
 It imposed a countervailing tax of 6.3% to 6.4%.
 China, Australia’s biggest export market, already has effectively blocked imports of Australian wine by imposing taxes of more than 200%.
 Beijing also has blocked imports of Australian beef, wheat and other goods since Australia’s government expressed support for an independent investigation into the origins of the coronavirus.